mkromberg/hmon/ImplentationGuide.md

 # HMON Usage Guide

 This document is intended to provide guidance on the use of Dyalog's Health Monitor (HMON) protocol.
-The document makes reference to a demonstration application which uses the protocol to implement a monitor for multiple running APLapplications; the code examples in this document are taken from that, the full source code can be found in the [APLSource folder](https://github.com/Dyalog/HMon/blob/main/APLSource.
+The document makes reference to a demonstration application which uses the protocol to implement a monitor for multiple running APL applications; the code examples in this document are taken from that, the full source code can be found in the [APLSource folder](https://github.com/Dyalog/HMon/blob/main/APLSource.

-This document does not go into detail about the protocol itself, instead we refer to the [official documentation for the protocol](https://github.com/Dyalog/HMon/blob/main/docs/HMON_Protocol.md).
+This document does not go into detail about the protocol itself, instead we refer to the [official documentation for the protocol](https://github.com/Dyalog/HMon/blob/main/docs/Protocol.md).

 ## Configuring the Interface

-Configuring the HMON interface involves choosing the Connection Mode, Access Levels, Event Gathering Levels, and whether the Application should respond to high-priority request messages.
+Configuring the HMON interface involves choosing the connection mode, access levels, event gathering Levels, and whether the Application should respond to high-priority request messages.

 The connection modes, access and event gathering levels can be set by the application which wants to allow monitoring, using ``112⌶`` to initiate the connection.